kwokwilliam/personalwebsite/static/media/infotutor-home.68b8cf5a.md

 Welcome to my tutor page.
 Here you will find helpful links to information that should help you throughout your journey in Informatics.
 I wish I could find time to help every single student, but unfortunately that just isn't possible.
 I have created a repository of useful tidbits that you will want to take a look at if you ever want to remember how to do something.
 These tidbits will be updated over time as I see more of what people are struggling with.
 I have recorded videos for some of them.
 Scroll to the bottom for office hours.

+> Note: Data is being collected on visit counts.
+This is so I get a better understanding of what people need help with most.
+This data is completely anonymous and I will have virtually no way of knowing who is linked to what internal ID.
+[See how I set your randomized ID](https://github.com/kwokwilliam/personalwebsite/blob/master/src/index.js).

+> Click [here](https://docs.google.com/forms/d/e/1FAIpQLSf-SOhUADmlf8AUhBpkYWzPy8usyzQs6JNIbH3QAdrvnCclkA/viewform?usp=sf_link) for the anonymous feedback/suggestion form

 This page is still under construction.

 ## Git and Github
 * [Cloning a repo (repository)](/blog/cloningarepo)
 * [Committing and Pushing](/blog/committingandpushing)
+* Git ignore
 * Branching and Merging
 * Windows Users: Git Credential Manager
 * "Not a git repository"